 I'm going to get a little technical here, and explain why most Irish people do not say Gaelic when referring to our language.

-In the language itself it is called “Gaeilge.” (pronounced gwale-gah).
+In the language itself it is called "Gaeilge." (pronounced gwale-gah).
+This is the official standard name for the language.

 Now calling Irish by the term Gaelic isn't completely wrong, so don't feel bad if that is what you've always named our lovely mother tongue.